 What a time to be alive, right?
 With our local grocery stores overwhelmingly packed out with patrons in latex gloves and blue-colored face masks, living in a time when we are ordered to stay home to try and execute a major shift in the Covid-19 pandemic.
 While all this is happening, making those necessary trips to gather your essentials needs can make you a little paranoid.

-Lately, I've only been tuning into the news when a change is coming and If you have been paying attention, the reduction of car fuel exhaustion has improved the air quality in a lot of major cities and a good amount of wild life have taken over the abandoned parking lots.
+Lately, I've only been tuning into the news when a change is coming and If you have been paying attention, the reduction of car fuel exhaustion has improved the air quality in a lot of major cities and a good amount of wild life has taken over the abandoned parking lots.
 It's a process called reducing your carbon footprint, in which you minimize the use of products and services you use.
-For example, the way you travel, energy usage at home and even the type of diet you consume.
+For example, the way you travel, energy usage at home, and even the type of diet you consume.

 It’s all about making an effort, big or small, and finding what fits and is built for your lifestyle.
-If you’re single, living alone or if you're married working two jobs with a child, any effort is still a step forward for you, your family and the planet.
+If you’re single, living alone, or if you're married working two jobs with a child, any effort is still a step forward for you, your family, and the planet.